Uniform models and short curves for random 3-manifolds: Introduction

+Theorem~\ref{thm:main} builds upon the groundbreaking work of Minsky~\cite{M10} on hyperbolic {{metrics}} on $\Sigma\times\mb{R}$.
+In that setting, the collection of simple closed curves on $\Sigma$ that are isotopic to very short closed geodesics on a hyperbolic {{metrics}} on $\Sigma\times\mb{R}$ can be read off the list of {subsurface coefficients} associated to the {end invariants} of such a {{metric}}.
+To some extent, in a complicated Heegaard splitting $M_f$, the role of the end invariants can be, as a first approximation, replaced by the disk sets $\mc{D}$ and $f\mc{D}$ of the splitting.
+For sufficiently complicated hyperbolic Heegaard splittings we have the following conjectural description of length of curves.
+A curve $\gamma\subset\Sigma$ is isotopic to a short geodesic if and only if it lies on the boundary $\gamma\subset\partial W$ of a proper essential subsurface $W\subset\Sigma$ where the disk sets $\mc{D}$ and $f\mc{D}$ have large {subsurface projection} $d_W(\mc{D},f\mc{D})$.
+We understand Theorem~\ref{thm:main} as a first step in the direction of making precise this conjectural description.

-The idea for the proof of Theorem~\ref{thm:main} is the following: We associate to $\gamma\subset\Sigma$ the 3-manifold $M_f-\gamma$.
+The idea for the proof of Theorem~\ref{thm:main} is the following.
+We associate to $\gamma\subset\Sigma$ the 3-manifold $M_f-\gamma$.
 Notice that it decomposes as

-If both $(H_g,\gamma)$ and $(H_g,f(\gamma))$ are {\em pared acylindrical handlebodies}, then the JSJ theory tells us that the complement $M_f-\gamma$ is irreducible and atoroidal.
-Moreover it is also {\em Haken} since we can choose $\Sigma-\gamma\subset M_f-\gamma$ as a Haken surface.
-Hence, by Thurston's Hyperbolization Theorem, the 3-manifold $M_f-\gamma$ admits a complete finite volume hyperbolic structure.
+If both $(H_g,\gamma)$ and $(H_g,f(\gamma))$ are pared acylindrical handlebodies, then the JSJ theory tells us that the complement $M_f-\gamma$ is irreducible and atoroidal.
+Moreover it is also Haken since we can choose $\Sigma-\gamma\subset M_f-\gamma$ as a Haken surface.
+Hence, by Thurston's Hyperbolization Theorem, the 3-manifold $M_f-\gamma$ admits a complete finite volume hyperbolic {{metric}}.

-As in the proof of Theorem~\ref{main1}, we can deform, via hyperbolic cone manifold structures, the metric on $M_f-\gamma$ to a hyperbolic metric on $M_f$ for which $\gamma$ is a short curve provided that the filling slope satisfies the assumptions of the effective Hyperbolic Dehn Surgery Theorem \cite{HK:universal}.
+As in the proof of Theorem~\ref{main1}, we find a hyperbolic metric on $M_f$ for which $\gamma$ is a short curve provided that the filling slope in the complete finite volume hyperbolic metric on $M_f-\gamma$ satisfies the assumptions of the effective Hyperbolic Dehn Surgery Theorem \cite{HK:universal}.
 To this extent we argue that the size of a standard torus horosection of the cusp of $M_f-\gamma$ is comparable with the subsurface projection $d_W(\mc{D},f\mc{D})$.
-In order to check this we use some tools from the model manifold technology by Minsky~\cite{M10} and Brock, Canary and Minsky \cite{BrockCanaryMinsky:ELC2}.
-The upper bound on the length immediately follows from Hodgson and Kerckhoff's deformation theory of hyperbolic cone manifolds.
+In order to check this we use tools from the model manifold technology by Minsky~\cite{M10} and Brock, Canary and Minsky \cite{BrockCanaryMinsky:ELC2}.

-Ergodic properties of random walks on the mapping class group imply that the condition of large subsurface projection of $\mc{D}$ and $f_n\mc{D}$ on the complement $W_n$ of some non-separating curves $\gamma_n\subset\Sigma$ holds with asymptotic probability one, that is, with $\mb{P}_n\rightarrow1$.
+Ergodic properties of random walks on the mapping class group imply that the condition of large subsurface projection of $\mc{D}$ and $f_n\mc{D}$ on the complement $W_n$ of some non-separating curves $\gamma_n\subset\Sigma$ holds with asymptotic probability one, that is, with $\mb{P}_n\to1$.
 Thus, Theorem~\ref{thm:main} applies to random 3-manifolds and gives a proof of Theorem~\ref{main2} that does not rely on Perelman's work.